-Code example 49: Script which opens the company page, CM version 6.10
+Code example 19: Script which opens the company page, CM version 6.11 and up

-If the action OpenResponsibleResellerPage should only be offered in the Web Client when a relation to the responsible reseller has been set, you can work with a customer condition script.
+If the action OpenResponsibleResellerPage should only be displayed in the Web Client when a relation to the responsible reseller has been set, you can work with a customer condition script.
 It has to be created as an Admin Tool script of type Customer condition and has to be assigned to the customer action in the Actions section.

-Figure 332: ConSol CM Admin Tool - Customers, Actions: Assignment of customer condition script
+Figure 182: ConSol CM Admin Tool - Customers, Actions: Assignment of customer condition script